BSc Healthcare Science (Audiology) / Overview

 - Train as a clinical audiologist and hearing aid dispenser, becoming eligible for registration with the AHCS, RCCP and HCPC after completing our course.

-- Complete 50 weeks of practical and clinical experience in a variety of clinical skills labs, the NHS and independent sector placements throughout the course.
+- Complete 50 weeks of clinical experience in a variety of in-house practical skills labs, the NHS and independent sector placements throughout the course.

 - Learn from internationally recognised experts at the Manchester Centre for Audiology and Deafness (ManCAD).